pola-rs/polars-book/user_guide/src/selecting_data/selecting_data_expressions.md

 # Selecting with expressions

-In this page we cover use of the `filter` and `select` methods to select data, combining these expressions and optimization of these expression in lazy mode.
+In this page we cover

+- use of the Expression API via the `filter` and `select` methods to select data
+- combining these expressions and
+- optimization of these expression in lazy mode.

 To select data with expressions we use: